 It should be – the more important life aspect – the more time spent on it.

 But there are times when life aspects and the time spent on them don’t match.

 Or to put it differently, there could be a discrepancy between what you say and what you do.

 You see, many people claim a certain life aspect is important to them, but it turns out they don’t spend even the smallest fraction of their time on it.

 Either they’re not good at managing their time or that life aspect is actually not of high importance to them.

-(I don’t want or like to spread the negativity, so it could be it’s only my surroundings, but I obviously had to point out to this)
+(I don’t want or like to spread the negativity, so it could be it’s only my surroundings, but I had to point this out)

 So if you’ve found yourself in the above-described situation -it’s good!

 Well, after acknowledging this fact, you have two options.

 - Option #1: accept yourself the way you are.